onbernard/onbernard/README.md

 -->
 [![Header](https://github.com/onbernard/onbernard/blob/main/swanlakemain.jpg "Header")]()

-### Hi there 👋
+### Hello there 👋

-My name is Onésime BERNARD and I am an undergrad at Université Paul Sabatier Toulouse.

-I am currently following a dual bachelor in Computer Science and Mathematics.
+Full-stack software developper and system administrator.
+Education in mathematics and computer science.
+Experience in building AI and reverse engineering tools for digital forensic, in managing IT infrastructure on Linux and Windows and scrapping data for personal OSINT projects.
+When I am not bullying a computer, you can find me on my bike or watching formula 1

 ### 🧰 My toolbox